FROM & REPLY-TO Email Address Changing to firstname.lastname@example.org

 - You may need to re-subscribe to some services like listserv lists if you are currently subscribed using your First.Last@wwu.edu address, but only if these are lists that you send messages to.
 You will still receive messages the list sends out, because your First.Last@wwu.edu will continue to receive messages, but when you try to send to that list from email@example.com you may receive a message asking you to subscribe with that address.
 To avoid having a duplicate subscription to the list, you may want to contact the list owner to ask them to change the email address on your subscription.

 - You do not need to take this action for any Western listservs because it will be taken care of for you.

-- When you subscribed to the list, you should have receieved a welcome message with instructions that would include contacting the list owner.
-In many cases the following will work: Send a message to email@example.com asking them to update your subscription email address.
+- When you subscribed to the list, you should have received a welcome message with instructions that would include contacting the list owner.
+In many cases the following will work: Send a message to firstname.lastname@example.org asking them to update your subscription email address.

 Most external services will not need to be updated since they will still be able to reach you at your First.Last@wwu.edu address.
 If you encounter any issues that you believe are related to the change in your address, please contact the Help Desk with the details.

 A. As a faculty or staff member, you currently have (at least) two addresses that deliver to your mailbox.
 These are not changing:

 - Username@wwu.edu is your actual email address.

 - First.Last@wwu.edu delivers messages to your mailbox but is actually just a human-friendly alias